confluentinc/ksql/docs/tutorials/event-driven-microservice.md

     EMIT CHANGES;
 ```

-Let's break down what this does:
+Here's what this statement does:

 - For each credit card number, 30 second [tumbling windows](../../concepts/time-and-windows-in-ksqldb-queries/#tumbling-window) are created to group activity.
 A new row is inserted into the table when at least 3 transactions take place inside a given window.
 - The individual transaction IDs and amounts that make up the window are collected as lists.
 - The last transaction's email address is "carried forward" with `latest_by_offset`.
 - Column aliases are surrounded by backticks, which tells ksqlDB to use exactly that case. ksqlDB uppercases identity names by default.
-- The underlying Kafka topic for this table is explicitly set to `possible_anomalies`.
+- The underlying {{ site.ak }} topic for this table is explicitly set to `possible_anomalies`.
 - The Avro schema that ksqlDB generates for the value portion of its records is recorded under the namespace `io.ksqldb.tutorial.PossibleAnomaly`.
-We'll use this later in the microservice.
+You'll use this later in the microservice.

-Let's see what anomalies the table picked up.
-Run the following to select a stream of events emitted from the table:
+Check what anomalies the table picked up.
+Run the following statement to select a stream of events emitted from the table:

 ```sql
 SELECT * FROM possible_anomalies EMIT CHANGES;
 ```

 This should yield a single row.
-Three transactions for card number `358579699410099` were recorded with timestamps within a single 30 second tumbling window:
+Three transactions for card number `358579699410099` were recorded with timestamps within a single 30-second tumbling window:

 ```
 +------------------+------------------+------------------+------------------+------------------+------------------+------------------+------------------+------------------+------------------+------------------+